swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-35-deploy-and-access-the-model-on-kubernetes.md

     app: celestial-bodies-classifier
 ```

-* The `deployment.yaml` file describes the deployment of the model.
-It contains
+* The `deployment.yaml` file describes the **Deployment**: the desired state of
-  the number of replicas, the image to use, and the labels to use.
+  the pods running the model, such as the number of replicas and the container
+  image to use.
+Kubernetes keeps that many pods alive and replaces them if they
+  fail.

-* The `service.yaml` file describes the service of the model.
-It contains the
+* The `service.yaml` file describes the **Service**: a stable entry point that
-  type of service, the ports to use, and the labels to use.
+  routes traffic to the pods selected by their `app` label.
+Pods are ephemeral and
+  their IP addresses change, so the Service abstracts them away.
+With
+  `type: LoadBalancer`, the cloud provider also provisions an external load
+  balancer with a public IP address.

+In short, the deployment runs the workloads while the service exposes them.

 ### Deploy the containerised model on Kubernetes